Back To CourseHistory 101: Western Civilization I

 16 chapters | 173 lessons | 8 flashcard sets

 Behold Italy.
 It may not look like much, but this graceful peninsula would come to be home to one of the largest, most enduring civilizations in human history: the Roman Empire.
 Given its glorious future, we might expect Italy to be a land overflowing with natural resources, but in fact, Italy offered few resources, just a bit of tin, copper, iron and gold.
 The only thing Italy had a lot of was fertile land and some very fine marble.
 Well then, perhaps Italy was a great mercantile center, given its central position and miles of shoreline.
 But no, the shores of Italy offered few natural harbors, making it surprisingly unsuited to a mercantile empire.
 Maybe Italy was sort of a natural fortress, surrounded by the sea on three sides and protected by the Alps to the north.
 But no, Italy's low-lying coastline made it easy to invade by sea.
-The Alps provided some protection but not very much.
-It was not an effective barrier against invaders from the north.

 So why, with few resources, few harbors, and vulnerable borders, did Italy become the seat of such a mighty empire?
 Well, Italy had plenty of fertile land, allowing it to support a large population.
 And since the people of Italy could not easily acquire other resources through mining or trade, the only option remaining was to take them by force.
 And since Italy offered so few boundaries to invasion, the people of Italy learned the valuable lesson of 'Conquer, or be conquered.'
 That must have been the sight that greeted the first Latin-speaking peoples as they made their way across the Alps between 2,000 and 1,000 BCE: a lush, fertile land just begging to be conquered.